We design therefore…

 Prior to the creation of Relay, XM was the creative director of WOLFSON BELL a live event & motion graphics production studio in Toronto.
 And prior to that, at the very end of the 2Oth century, XM became the managing director of the web agency MEDIASYSTEM INTERACTIVE owned by PUBLICIS GROUP.
 Throughout his career, Xavier has developed original, inspiring, creative and interactive “memorable moments” for renowned companies such as, 3 Suisses, Auchan, Renault, Apple, Toshiba, Disney, Cap Gemini, Ernst & Young, Deloitte, Accenture, Scotia Bank, Toronto Board of Trade, Canadian Football League, National Magazine Awards, Toronto Life and much more.

 Whenever possible Xavier likes to spend time with his tribe (spouse and three sons), hiking, canoeing and traveling.
-And when there is a little bit of time left, he tries to capture the complex textural beauty of our world [urban and nature] by drawing, painting and printmaking.
+And when there is a little bit of time left, he tries to capture the complex textural beauty of our world [urban and nature] with drawing, painting and printmaking.